Fabrizio De André (album)

-Fabrizio De André is an album released by Italian singer-songwriter Fabrizio De André, released in 1981.
-The songs were written by Fabrizio De André and Massimo Bubola.
+Fabrizio De André is an album released by Italian singer-songwriter Fabrizio De André, in 1981.
+The songs were written by De André and Massimo Bubola.
 It is also known as L'Indiano (The Indian) due to the picture of a Native American on the cover.
 The picture is a painting by Frederic Remington named The Outlier.
 The title of the painting and its author are not credited on the cover – neither in the original pressing nor in any of the subsequent reprints of the album on CD or vinyl.